How to Decalcify Your Pineal Gland (And Why It’s Really Important for Higher Mental Performance)by Scott Jeffrey

 Fluoride exposure in animal studies has found to decrease melatonin and lead to accelerated sexual development in females.

-Simply put, when our pineal gland is calcified, we’re out of balance with nature, impeding proper biological functioning.
+Simply put, when our pineal gland is calcified, we’re out of balance with nature, impeding proper biological and brain functioning.

 Why It’s Important to Decalcify the Pineal Gland